jonathan-c/Flashcards/README.md

 --------------
 card2 = Flashcards::Card.new("Hello", "hola")

-Instantiate a card that accepts two different answers
+Instantiate a card that accepts multiple answers
 --------------
 card1 = Flashcards::MultipleAnswerCard.new("How are you?", "Como estas?,como estas")